TONYSHOKRY/Formal-methods/2 Cluster model/ReadME.md

      - **increased failure probability** in cluster 2 due to distance from the power source and wiring constraints.

 3. **Reward structures & properties**
-   - Add reward structures for:
+   - review reward structures for:
      - energy consumption,
-     - number of successful tasks,
-     - failure penalties.
    - Add `.props` / `.csl` file with PCTL / CSL properties for verification:
      - probability of task success,
      - expected energy use,